 With the electronic logging device (ELD) mandate taking place all across North America, hopefully you are on your way to a successful ELD deployment.
 Or, maybe you’re having trouble with all the options that are in the market.
 Either way, this article provides useful tips to guarantee your road to ELD deployment is a smooth one.

 Choose a Vendor: Go Beyond Minimum ELD Compliance

 A quick fix for ELD compliance could work, but making the decision based solely on low cost may lead to unreliable technology.
 By selecting a more comprehensive solution, you can go beyond compliance to see the benefits of improved safety and efficiency.
-It’s a good opportunity for your fleet to become complaint while improving how your company does business.
+It’s a good opportunity for your fleet to become compliant while improving how your company does business.

 Asking the right questions, performing due-diligence and conducting research is key to make sure that you choose an ELD vendor that you trust.

 A good ELD provider should:

 – Have a long-term successful track record of deploying in-cab mobile computing devices